Quantifying edge relevance for epidemic spreading via the semi-metric topology of complex networks: Methods

-measuring the proportion of edges kept in this subgraph and, therefore, participating in shortest paths across the network.
-For unweighted graphs, the relative size of the metric backbone is $\tau^m=1$, as all the direct edges represent the shortest path between their nodes.
-In contrast, for weighted graphs, this relative size varies across networks, depending on both the weights distribution and the specific structure of paths in each graph.
-The metric backbone is just one of the backbones which can be extracted from the distance matrix ${\bf D}$, according to how the length of a path is measured and how the different paths are combined.
-While in this work we are exclusively interested in the metric backbone, we refer the reader to~\cite{simas2021distance} for a more exhaustive exploration of other backbones and their properties.
+measuring the proportion of edges kept in this subgraph \cite{simas2021distance}.
+For unweighted graphs, $\tau^m=1$, as all the direct edges represent the shortest path between their nodes.
+In contrast, for weighted graphs $\tau^m \leq 1$, depending on both the weights distribution and the specific structure of paths in each graph.
+Unless otherwise noticed, in this article when we refer to the triangle inequality, we mean the generalized case above which considers all possible indirect paths of any length (not simply directly connected triangles).

+Since semi-metric edges do not participate in any shortest paths, they all have null edge betwe\rev{e}nness (and associated centrality measure).
+However, they vary widely in their \textit{semi-metric distortion} parameter given by:

+which quantifies how much the edge between nodes $i$ and $j$ breaks the triangle inequality---in other words, how much shorter is the indirect distance (shortest path \rev{metric} length) than the direct distance between them.
+For metric edges in the backbone, since the triangle inequality is satisfied, we naturally have $s_{ij}^m=1$, while for semi-metric edges we have $s_{ij}^m>1$.

+\rev{W}e refer the reader to~\cite{simas2021distance} for a more exhaustive definition and study of the metric and other distance backbones, including the observed values of these parameters in networks across many domains.